AJFaraday/smiff_music/docs/messages.md

 Examples:

 ```
-> play kick on 1
+> play kick on step 1
-> play snare on step 4
+> play snare on step 5
-> play hihat 1
 > play hihat on steps 1 to 4
 > play hihat on steps 1 to 16 skipping 1
 ```

-(it is not yet decided how these should be structured, it could be any of the above)

 Play can do one of 2 basic things: